A critical remote code execution flaw affects over half of the Internet's email servers, and there's no fix for it available, just yet.

 The bug affects Exim "chunking," a feature that allows the breaking and sending of emails in multiple "chunks."
 Exim servers break down, handle, and reconstruct chunks using special commands.

-A Taiwanese security researcher going by the nickname of @mehqq_ discovered that Exim mishandles BDAT commands, which leads to CVE-2017-16943, and allows an attacker to target Exim installations and execute malicious code on the underlying server.
+A Taiwanese security researcher named Meh Chang discovered that Exim mishandles BDAT commands, which leads to CVE-2017-16943, and allows an attacker to target Exim installations and execute malicious code on the underlying server.

 If Exim would be a marginally used app and chunking would be an obscure feature, this wouldn't be a problem.
 But they're not.
 According to another security researcher, there are over 400,000 Exim servers available online that have "chunking" enabled.